-Claim Your Free Landscape Painting Lesson and Paint Landscapes Like a Pro
+Claim Your Free Watercolor Landscape Painting Lesson and Paint Landscapes Like a Pro

 “Knowing there is so much more to learn keeps me thirsty for knowledge” said landscape artist Sterling Edwards (tweet this quote!) in Creating Luminous Watercolor Landscapes.

-For the first time, you can sample his teaching method of the four-step process for painting landscapes in this excerpt from Creating Luminous Watercolor Landscapes.
-Not a watercolor artist yourself?
+For the first time, you can sample his teaching method of the four-step process for painting a watercolor landscape in this excerpt from Creating Luminous Watercolor Landscapes.
+Not a landscape watercolor artist yourself?
 Don’t stop reading–the techniques in these lessons are also applicable to oils and acrylics.
 Paint the landscape art that’s waiting to meet your canvas after you practice these lessons from Edwards, who shares his knowledge and passion.

-Learn how to paint landscapes such as snow scenes, lakes, foggy rivers, and sunsets.
+Learn how to paint a landscape watercolor painting such as a snow scene, lakes, foggy rivers, and sunsets.
 Read the descriptions below–each is excerpted from Creating Luminous Watercolor Landscapes by Sterling Edwards, and corresponds to a four-step lesson that you can practice on your own.
 “With practice comes confidence and with confidence comes competence,” says Edwards in the conclusion to his book.
 “Each painting is a new adventure.
 Some will work and some won’t.
 I strongly encourage you to try the exercises in this book, attend classes and workshops, keep an open mind to new ideas, and share ideas with other artists.
 But most of all, enjoy the journey.”

 The Right Resources to Learn How to Paint Landscapes: Snow Scene